Software Engineering: A Modern Approach

 aha!moment (June 2005) in which I saw that the facets of the hexagon areportsand the objects between the two hexagons areadapters[…] and so the architectural pattern is Ports and Adapters Architecture.
 It admits of a better explanation than what I could come up with in Hexagonal Architecture.

-However, this alternative name wasn’t so successful and the architecture, probably, continues to be more known as Hexagonal Architecture.
+However, this alternative name did not gain widespread adoption, and the architecture remains better known as Hexagonal Architecture.

 More Info